 We are not returning these people like we used to back in the 90s and 2000s when we had over a million.

-So that means this year we're gonna let 650,000 people in the United States, worst crisis we've ever had on the Southwest border.
+So that means this year we're going to let 650,000 people in the United States.

 It is worse.

-Now, in part, I believe, because the president is tenacious, now has the the Congress has not been able to override his veto as it relates to the emergency order as uh on on the border and border security.
+Now has the Congress has not been able to override his veto as it relates to the emergency order on the border and border security.

-Uh I told my audience yesterday that there's a guy, well, this is his actual companies out of North Dakota, but they are also positioned in Arizona that is able to build the rest of the wall and get it done by 2020, and apparently everyone's taking him seriously.
+I told my audience yesterday that there's a guy, well, his actual company is out of North Dakota, but they are also positioned in Arizona that is able to build the rest of the wall and get it done by 2020.

 This guy has a great track record, this contractor.

-What what they want to keep shifting the goalposts around, right?
+They want to keep shifting the goalposts around, right?

 And they want to talk about we need technology, we need this, but they still won't go to the wall.

-Congress needs to have let's later fix.
+Congress needs to have legislated fix.

-We absolutely need to increase technology personnel and we need additional barriers where it makes sense.
+We absolutely need to increase technology personnel, and we need additional barriers where it makes sense.

 We need all of that to effectively secure our border.